deshaunnascott/DirectoryNotification/README.md

 5) Run the File
 	`python Notif.py`
-	* Once it runs the terminal with be in a loop watching the specified directory
+	* Once it runs the terminal will be in a loop watching the specified directory

 6) Test Out the Notification
 	* Create a new file of the type you are watching for and save it to directory that your observer is watching.